ava-labs/avalanchego/vms/platformvm/warp/README.md

 ```

 - `networkID` is the unique ID of an Avalanche Network (Mainnet/Testnet) and provides replay protection for BLS Signers across different Avalanche Networks
-- `sourceChainID` is the `blockchainID` of the blockchain sending a message.
-This ensures that each blockchain can only sign a message with its own `blockchainID`.
-Note: the `blockchainID` is the hash of the transaction that created the blockchain on the Avalanche P-Chain.
-It serves as the unique identifier for the blockchain across the Avalanche Network.
+- `sourceChainID` is the hash of the transaction that created the blockchain on the Avalanche P-Chain.
+It serves as the unique identifier for the blockchain across the Avalanche Network so that each blockchain can only sign a message with its own id.
 - `payload` provides an arbitrary byte array containing the contents of the message.
 VMs define their own message types to include in the `payload`